 Each move in the game is associated with a certain intention on the part of the responsible player, and these intentions—above all the intention to win, and not just to move pieces in accordance with the rules—are indispensable to the game.
 But they are not parts of the game, any more than the thoughts in the minds of staff officers behind the lines are parts of the battle raging at the front.

 We can write down the moves made by each player and so keep a record of the game.
 But this record is not a part of the game either.
 Indeed it may come into existence only long after the game has been concluded.
 Like the thoughts in the minds of the players, and like published histories of military engagements, it belongs rather to what we shall call the domain of records and representations.

-This paper was written under the auspices of the Wolfgang Paul Program of the Alexander von Humboldt Foundation.
-Thanks are due to Leo Zaibert and Ingvar Johansson for valuable comments.

-35

-36

 Chess reality then consists of two complementary dimensions: the dimension of the game itself, which consists of moves of pieces on a board; and the dimension of thoughts, ideas, intentions, and deliberations.
 The latter is an indispensable accompaniment of the game, but it is not a part thereof.

 The above, however, describes only the simple case.
 Suppose, instead, that two people play a game of blind chess.
 Here there are no pieces, no board, and no moves; rather there are just players, their intentions, and the announcements of these intentions in an alternating rhythm that enables each intention to be registered by the opposing player.
 What is the game itself, in this case?
 Is it the passage of messages back and forth?
 I will argue that it is not, but rather that these messages, like the intentions, are again a part of the domain of records and representations.

 To see why this is so, consider a game of normal chess that is being played on a giant chessboard in which the players send messages to surrogates who are called upon to move the pieces.
 These messages, again, are not a part of the game, any more than the messages sent from headquarters to the troops on the battlefield are part of the battle.
 Certainly in both cases the messages, like the intentions which underlie them, have an important causal connection to the game itself.
 But the events and processes that cause an endurant entity to exist is not a part of that entity—at least not on standard views of the relation between cause and effect.

 And the same applies also in the case of blind chess: only here, the giant chessboard is absent.
 What we have instead are images of a chessboard in the minds of the players.
 But these images, too, cannot constitute the game of chess—for they are present also when board and pieces truly do exist.